Six Lunchbox Ideas and Tricks

 DIY Pizza

-Instead of using a regular ol’ ice pack, freeze Chobani Kids Yogurt Tubes or Evolution Fresh Cold-Pressed Juices the night before.
+Instead of using a regular ol’ ice pack, freeze a Yogurt Pack or mini juice bottle the night before.
 By the time lunch rolls around, they’ll be ready to be enjoyed.

 Jazz up that peanut butter and jelly sandwich by using cookie cutters!
 There’s just something more enjoyable about eating sandwiches when they’re in the shape of a star.

 Break out of the stale sandwich routine and make kabobs.
-Go sweet with strawberries, blueberries, and Alki Bakery Mini Brownies.
-Or make a sandwich skewer with your favorite lunch meat, cheese, and bread.
+Go sweet with strawberries and blueberries, or make a sandwich skewer with your favorite lunch meat, cheese, and bread.
 (Safety tip: You can also use either coffee stir sticks or pretzels instead of a sharp skewer.)

 Just like the lunch trays of yesteryear!
 (But so much better.)
 Cut Tillamook Slices or Beecher’s Handmade Cheese, along with Applegate Turkey or Ham into small squares.
-Add your favorite crackers, Cal-Organic Farms Rainbow Carrots, Erin Baker's Granola, and Sahale Snacks Classic Fruit Nut
+Add your favorite crackersbaby carrots, granola, or nut mix

 Lunch Kits Smith Brothers Farms